 Like pretty much any other perfume, Halston’s scent changes as time goes on.
 Throughout the day, different notes will put themselves at the forefront of the scent.

-These woody and earthy notes from the oakmoss, patchouli and sandalwood lend a grounding element to the bright and sharp smells, while the amber and musk form a solid base for practically every perfume out there.
+These woody and earthy notes balance out the bright and sharp smells, while the amber and musk form a solid base that is a little more familiar.

 The complexity of the evolving fragrance makes the original Halston perfume a sophisticated and intriguing scent that draws the nose in with its initial burst of mint, and then transitions seamlessly into a flowery and fruity heart.

 Before You Go

 OK, that’s a wrap!
 If you’re interested in this classic fragrance, you might be interested in checking out our next article on another floral and woody scent we think you’ll love:

 What Does Burberry Weekend Smell Like?